 When is the best age to learn a foreign language?
 Many parents want their children to learn a language as soon as possible, but they fear that letting their children learn a second language too early will confuse them.
 The Hong Kong Institute of Languages (HKIL) wishes to help parents with just that!
 They have been a pioneer in language teaching for young children since the 1980s.
-The school has been teaching 7 languages to Hong Kong’s families for 35 years and is providing After School Language Courses for children 3 to 12 years old.
+The school has been teaching 7 languages to Hong Kong’s families for more than 38 years and is providing After School Language Courses for children 3 to 12 years.

 For parents who are concerned about what the right age is, there is a “golden age of learning a language.”
 Different ages have different advantages in learning foreign languages.
 As long as you take advantage of the “golden age,” you can stimulate your child’s learning potential and build a stable language foundation!